What Is Stage 2 Mesothelioma?

 - Unexplained weight loss

-Patients with stage 2 mesothelioma have a life expectancy of 19 months on average.
-However, because mesothelioma is such a rare form of cancer, research is limited, and every case is unique.
+Patients with stage 2 have a life expectancy of 19 months on average.
+However, because it’s such a rare form of cancer, research is limited, and every case is unique.
+Survival rates also vary by histologic subtypes.
+Some genetic factors may alter the overall prognosis of the patients.
 Emerging treatments also offer patients hope for extended life spans.

-For patients healthy enough to undergo treatment, stage 2 mesothelioma may be treated with a multimodal treatment plan that includes surgery supplemented with chemotherapy, radiation, or immunotherapy.
+For patients healthy enough to undergo treatment, cancer may be treated with a multimodal treatment plan that includes surgery supplemented with chemotherapy, radiation, or immunotherapy.

 Clinical trials may also be a treatment option for eligible patients.
 Researchers conduct clinical trials to learn more about a disease and test new treatments before they are approved by the Food and Drug Administration (FDA).